“The sound of the TARDIS brings hope to anyone who hears it.” – Yes, yes it does.

 Doctor Who Fandom

 I didn’t get to watch “The Day of the Doctor” along with everybody else in the global simulcast because we don’t get BBC America where the rest of the world got to watch it to the very minute that the first episode aired 50 years ago.
-Instead I went with my friend Ann and I drove over to the IMAX in Davenport (did you know they now have two IMAX theaters in town now?) to see the 50th Anniversary special in 3D.
+Instead my friend Ann and I drove over to the IMAX in Davenport (did you know they now have two IMAX theaters in town now?) to see the 50th Anniversary special in 3D.
 (Watching the DVD I’m pretty impressed with how much of the 3D they were able to maintain on the DVD without 3D glasses or a special 3D TV.)
 It was pretty amazing.
 There were a few #4 scarfs.
 Lots of suits and tennis shoes and bow ties and fezzes.
-(Plus a disturbing number of people dressed as various version of a TARDIS since when is that a thing?, especially because none of them are boxes.)
+(Plus a disturbing number of people dressed as various versions of a TARDIS, since when is that a thing?, especially because none of them are boxes.)
 I myself was wearing, courtesy of a long ago 4H project (I designed and created my own companion costume complete with a question mark collar and hand embroidered question mark suspenders), the only part that still fit, the shirt with the question marks, a vest (waistcoat to any Britfans) and pair of plaid trousers.

 The beginning had a great bit with a Saltariun reminding people not to tweet or text, don’t record, and the consequences if they did.
 It was hilarious.
 They also did a little bit with Matt Smith announcing they were going to 3D, David Tennant interrupted to warn everyone to duck for Smith’s chin.
 It was really a great sequence.
 I would hope they would include it on the DVD, but I doubt they did.
 (And I can now tell you they didn’t.
 Why do they create so many one off things and then not make them available either for free or as a bonus on the sale copy?)
 Afterwards there is a making of special narrated by the 6th Doctor himself Colin Baker that also was shown on TV with the simulcast.
 (And that IS included on the DVD).